-- Eyepatch of Power: Like Squaridot and Eyeball, she invokes this with her Gem placement (on her right eye).
-Unlike them, she's much higher in rank (as she has elite Gems under her command and Word of God confirms she's extremely high ranking), making it even more this trope.
+- Eyepatch of Power: Like Squaridot and Eyeball, the gemstone in her right eye invokes an eyepatch.
+Unlike them, she's much higher in rank, as she has elite Gems under her command and is extremely high ranking.

 - Hair-Trigger Temper: Judging from what we see in "Lars of the Stars", it doesn't take a lot to get her riled up and shouting.
 Specially if it involves Lars or the Off Colors.

 - Hidden Depths: For all her anger and bluster, she's scared of damaging the Sun Incinerator because it's her ship and she loves it.

 - Ineffectual Sympathetic Villain: The Off Colors continually make a fool out of her.
 Partly because she's holding back on them because she's scared of damaging the Sun Incinerator.